 The Student Services Department is located adjacent to the Madison-Plains Board Office.
 This office is committed to providing high quality, comprehensive support services to meet the unique learning and emotional needs of all students.
 Student Services Department oversees the areas of Special Education, ESL, Federal Grants, Homeless Services, and Title I services.

-Homeless: If a family finds themselves in a Homeless situation, they may contact the Liaison, Mitch Gargac at 614-257-8857 for assistance.
+Homeless: If a family finds themselves in a Homeless situation, they may contact the school for assistance.

 Community may contact the Special Education Department by phone at 740-490-0624 or mail requests for information to: Special Education Department, Madison-Plains District, 55 Linson Road, London, Ohio 43140.
 Director of Special Education may be reached at [email protected]